Gelbpunkt/hyper-hickory/README.md

 ## License

 MIT.
-The licenses for `hyper-rustls` and `hyper-tls` have been added in the respectable directories of the source code; if a maintainer of these crates deems this to be violation of the MIT license, feel free to contact me to sort it out.
+The license for `hyper-rustls` has been added in the respectable directory of the source code; if a maintainer of this crate deems this to be violation of the MIT license, feel free to contact me to sort it out.